 "Would it be all right for me to bring this?
 I'd like John to be part of the event."

 Blinking back the tears, I agreed.
-It finally da how much this meant to Hilde.
+It finally dawned on me how much this book meant to Hilde.

 Once at the Leon Mann Jr. Enrichment Center, the flurry of activity began.
 With over 65 gathered and waiting, Hilde’s daughter Marlena helped with the refreshments, a screen was set up to watch the book trailer, reporters from two television stations and the local paper arrived, and suddenly we were on stage.